 Michael has performed for high school and community theatre productions since he was five years old.
 He spoke at TEDxYouth@Lincoln and was invited to share some of his story on the TEDxLincoln stage as well.
 He will be performing part of his Nebraska State Championship poetry program – a poem entitled Swingset by Andrea Gibson.

 He hopes that his speech may touch the hearts of everyone who hears it, and that it may bring a change to how individuals view themselves as well as others.

 Linsey is an advertising and public relations student at the University of Nebraska-Lincoln.
-On campus, she’s a member of the Cornhusker Forensics Team, Character Council, and Cather Circle, among others.
+On campus, she’s a member of the Cornhusker Forensics Team, Character Council, and Nebraska Women's Leadership Network, among others.
 She also serves as a mentor for the Teammates program.
-Linsey spoke at TEDxYouth@Lincoln in August, 2014.
+Linsey spoke at TEDxYouth@Lincoln in August 2014.

-In her presentation at TEDxLincoln she will examine misogyny and the oppression of women in society today and how the audience can move forward and ‘Be the Change’ in achieving gender equality.
-She strives to inspire and empower youth to share their ideas, stand for their beliefs and take action.
+In her presentation at TEDxLincoln she examines her personal experiences with misogyny and sexism and how feminism can be misrepresented in society.
+She strives to inspire and empower youth and adults to share their ideas, stand for their beliefs and take action.

-Marni will talk about what it means to be an inquisitive tourist of your world.
+Marni talks about what it means to be an inquisitive tourist of your world.
 “Everyday, the curious are the lovers of life--flexible but not compliant.
 Curiosity is the seeker of innovation, the birth of possibilities the gatherer of colors.
 Curiosity is the music.”